stephanmax/stephanmax.is/src/pages/blogging/2021/09/22/hi-hamburg.md

   - "06.jpg"
 ---

-Here we will be sitting friends’ apartments and living for the next two months.
+Got the great opportunity to sit friends’ apartments.
+We’ll be in Hamburg for the next two months!
 I love this city!